woile/woile.github.io/content/blog/android-apps-with-slint-on-nixos.md

 Before moving to the south of Holland, and later starting traveling with my girlfriend, we were using a blackboard to keep track of the days we hadn't eaten added sugars.
 I was inspired by [Simon Willision's blog](https://simonwillison.net/2024/Jan/2/escalating-streaks/) about the power of streaks.
-Thus I created some mechanics for this streaks game, and we started "playing" it at home.
+Thus, I created some mechanics for this streaks game, and we started "playing" it at home.
 It was a success, one of our streaks even lasted 45 days without added sugar (with some caveats).
 I've always wanted to transform the experience into an app, so we wouldn't depend on the location we were in.